wso2/mule-conversion-samples/migration/mule/data-handling-basics/README.md

 ### Example Use Case

-In this example you will learn on working with query parameters, file operations using [File connector](https://store.wso2.com/store/assets/esbconnector/details/5d6de1a4-1fa7-434e-863f-95c8533d3df2), variable assignments and processing XML and JSON payloads.
+In this example you will learn how to work with query parameters, file operations using [File connector](https://store.wso2.com/store/assets/esbconnector/details/5d6de1a4-1fa7-434e-863f-95c8533d3df2), variable assignments, and processing XML and JSON payloads.
 ![DataHandlingBasicsUseCase](../resources/images/data-handling-basics/data-handling-basics-use-case.png?raw=true "DataHandlingBasicsUseCase")

 ### Set up and run the example